 With the government being the biggest provider of education, influencing a small change in government schools at the pre-teen level would have a great impact, he felt.
 Having seen that “being asset-light made it easier for companies to scale”, it was also smart to leverage the infrastructure already in place.
 In 2002, he joined hands with the Sikshana Foundation, an NGO set up by E.S.
 Ramamurthy, a former general manager of a public sector company who wanted to use his management expertise to ensure quality education in government schools.

 As the current Chairperson, Prakash steers the ‘Prerana 2.0’ programme that motivates children to study via individual recognition, peer learning and capsule learning.
 Starting with 10 schools, Sikshana is now the only NGO that’s present in all 40,000 government primary and high schools in Karnataka, and is also present in other states.
 “We have built a sustainable and replicable model for the public education system”, says Prakash.
 “We used corporate support to incubate the idea and get Product/Market Fit, and for scale, we had to collaborate with the government.”

 With a passion to save the environment, Prakash heads the local chapter of United Way, one of the world’s oldest NGOs.
 Here, he’s worked with the founder board member Sabu Thomas on a unique social model that brings together corporates, government bodies and local communities.
 Its ‘Wake The Lake’ campaign has rejuvenated and preserved 22 lakes in Bengaluru.
 The MoU that enabled this success was the first of its kind in the city.

 With the objective of contributing to policy related to technology and science, Prakash is on the board of the independent think tank Takshashila Institution.
-Here again, he applies venture learnings to help build the right narrative for policy making that would encourage businesses in emerging areas.
+Here again, he applies venture learning to help build the right narrative for policy-making that would encourage businesses in emerging areas.